Fact Sheet & FAQ: Spanish Mortgages for Non-Residents

 Eligibility for a Mortgage

 Who can get a Spanish mortgage?
 Both residents and non-residents can apply for mortgages in Spain.
-Spanish citizens, EU nationals, and non-EU foreigners are eligible, provided they meet the bank's lending criteria.
-Key requirements include stable income, a good credit history, and a reasonable debt-to-income ratio (generally, your total monthly debts including the new mortgage should not exceed ~30–35% of your net income).
-Spanish law requires all foreign buyers to obtain a NIE (Número de Identificación de Extranjero), which is a tax identification number needed for both the property purchase and the mortgage process.
+Spanish citizens, EU nationals, and non-EU foreigners may be eligible, provided they meet the bank’s lending criteria.
+Key requirements include stable income, good credit history, and a reasonable debt-to-income ratio (often ~30–35% of net income).
+Foreign buyers generally need a NIE (Número de Identificación de Extranjero), which is required for the property purchase and typically expected during the mortgage process.

-Foreign buyer conditions: Non-residents (those spending less than 183 days/year in Spain) face more conservative lending terms than residents.
-They typically need a 30–40% deposit and may receive shorter loan durations (often capped at 20–25 years).
-Banks may require proof of foreign income, international credit reports, or extra guarantees.
-Some lenders prefer euro-denominated income and may reduce the maximum loan-to-value if your income is in another currency.
-While being a resident is not required, buyers with stronger financial profiles, especially EU/EEA citizens, generally have an easier path.
+Foreign buyer conditions: Non-residents (those spending less than 183 days/year in Spain) usually face more conservative terms, including a 30–40% deposit and shorter loan durations (often capped around 20–25 years).
+Banks may request proof of foreign income, international credit reports, and sometimes additional guarantees.
+Euro-denominated income can help; non-euro income can reduce maximum LTV due to currency risk.

 Maximum Loan-to-Value (LTV)

 How much can you borrow?
-Spanish banks lend based on the lower of the property's appraised value or purchase price.
-The maximum LTV varies by residency status:
+Spanish banks lend against the lower of the purchase price or appraised value.

-• Non-residents: Typically 60%–70% LTV, depending on the buyer’s income, nationality, and property type.
+- Non-residents: typically 60%–70% LTV, depending on profile, income currency, and property type.

 Typical Interest Rates